 TRIAD vs MECHANICSBURG – VARSITY

-Triad was on the road Saturday afternoon, falling at Burg by a final of 84–1.
+Triad was on the road Saturday afternoon, falling at Mechanicsburg by a final of 84–1.

 Jazz Ford scored the lone point for the Cardinals and grabbed three rebounds, while Emma Martin also pulled down three boards.
 Triad now stands at 0–7 on the year and 0–5 in OHC play, while Mechanicsburg improves to 4-3 overall and 2-3 in OHC play.